 - Director-General, European Organization for Nuclear Research (CERN), Switzerland

-Most scientific work has focused on study of electron-positron reactions, the development of experimental techniques, and construction and operation of large detector systems.
+Most scientific work has focused on study of electron-positron reactions, the dev of experimental techniques, and construction and operation of large detector systems.
 At CERN: 1984-98, working for OPAL experiment, electron-positron storage ring LEP; since 2009, Director-General.
-1998, Chair, University of Hamburg, established a working group to prepare experiments at an electron-positron linear collider that quickly became one of the leading groups in this field worldwide; 2004-08, Research Director, Particle and Astroparticle Physics, DESY laboratory.
+1998, Chair, Univ. of Hamburg, established a working group to prepare experiments at an electron-positron linear collider that quickly became one of the leading groups in this field worldwide; 2004-08, Research Director, Particle and Astroparticle Physics, DESY laboratory.
 Member of many scientific committees and advisory bodies.
-Recipient of honorary Doctor of Science degrees in several universities in Europe and in Canada, India, Thailand and Australia.
+Recipient of honorary Doctor of Science degrees in several universities in Europe and in Canada, India, Thailand, Australia.